agrim334/Facial_rec_attendance/README.md

                   DATABASE_URL user --> your username
                               pwd  --> your mysql password
-                              db   --> the database name where data will be stored FLASK_APP  microblog.py --> whatever new name you choose for your app MAIL_USERNAME  emailid --> the admin's email id MAIL_PASSWORD  pwd --> admin's email password
+                              db   --> the database name where data will be stored FLASK_APP  microblog.py --> whatever new name you choose for your app.Do update microblog.py's name to if                changes made
+                  MAIL_USERNAME  emailid --> the admin's email id MAIL_PASSWORD  pwd --> admin's email password
                 The remaining environment variables are to be set up according to your email server

           6c.)
 In routes.py update **known_dir** in **detect_faces_in_image** function to the directory
                where images of known persons are kept.
       7.)
-Run following commmands to setup the database: flask db init
-                  flask db migrate
-                  flask db upgrade

-      8.)
-Insert database records (for first time usage) using mysql or flask shell (refer https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database or mysql docs for relevant commands)

-      9.)
 Locate wtf.html (For linux it's in /home/username/.local/lib/python3.x/site-packages/flask_bootstrap/templates/bootstrap) and add
             {{field.label(class="control-label")|safe}} above
                 {% for item in field -%}
                  <div class="radio">